itsmartinwho/foresight-cdss-mvp/docs/architecture.md

 Key architectural aspects related to UI include:
 *   **State Management:** Primarily uses React's built-in state (`useState`, `useReducer`) and Context API for global or shared state. `ForesightApp.tsx` is a key location for managing app-level states that affect multiple views.

+## UI Library Usage and Scroll Area Policy

+The Foresight CDSS frontend uses a **mixed approach** for UI components:

+- **Radix UI**: Most generic UI primitives (buttons, dialogs, tooltips, dropdowns, selects, checkboxes, etc.) in `src/components/ui/` are built on top of Radix UI primitives, following the Shadcn UI pattern.
+This provides robust accessibility and composability for interactive elements.
+- **Native Browser Elements**: For layout, scrolling, and most container elements, we prefer native browser elements styled with Tailwind CSS and global CSS.
+This includes all main content scroll areas, which use `<div className="flex-1 min-h-0 overflow-y-auto">` or similar patterns.
+- **Other Libraries**: As of this writing, no other major UI component libraries (e.g., Material UI, Ant Design, Chakra, react-custom-scrollbars, etc.) are in use.
+If this changes, this section should be updated.

+### Scroll Area Policy
+- **Default**: All scrollable content areas (e.g., main view panels, workspace content, chat logs) should use native browser scrolling.
+This is achieved with Tailwind classes like `overflow-y-auto` and is styled globally for consistent appearance (see `src/app/globals.css`).
+- **Radix ScrollArea**: The Radix-based `ScrollArea` component exists in `src/components/ui/scroll-area.tsx` and should **only be used when strictly necessary**—for example, if a feature requires custom scrollbars, advanced scroll event handling, or other behaviors not possible with native scroll.
+In these cases, document the reason for using Radix ScrollArea in the component.
+- **Consistency**: This policy avoids the complexity and styling conflicts that can arise from mixing Radix and native scroll areas unpredictably.
+It also ensures that global scrollbar styles apply everywhere possible.

+### Why This Approach?
+- **Radix UI** is excellent for accessibility and complex interactive widgets, but its custom scroll area can be difficult to style and may conflict with global scrollbar styles.
+Native browser scroll areas are simpler, more performant, and easier to style consistently across the app.
+- **By default, use native scroll.** Only reach for Radix ScrollArea if you have a clear, documented need.

+See also: [Frontend Styling Guide](docs/frontend-styling-guide.md) for implementation details and code examples.

 ## Backend Architecture and Data Layer

 The application utilizes **Supabase** as its primary backend, which provides a managed **PostgreSQL** database instance and auto-generated APIs.